 Celebrate Tu B’Shvat With a Tu B’Shvat Seder

-As Karin has reminded us, Tu B’Shvat (the new year holiday for the trees) is coming up in a couple weeks.
-This means that many people are gathering dried fruits and nuts (in a squirrel-like fashion), but it also means that others are planning a Tu B’Shvat seder.
+Tu B’Shvat (the Jewish new year holiday for the trees) happens in late winter.
+This means that many people are gathering dried fruits and nuts (in a squirrel-like fashion), but it also means that others are planning a Tu B’Shvat seder or meal.

 What is a Tu B’Shvat seder?